CevreMuhendisi/rclone-samba-server/README.md

 You can find all customization options and environment variables [here](https://github.com/dperson/samba).
 Please be aware that mostly **only the environment variables** work with this image.

-## Contribute
-Feel free to contribute to this open source project.
-Just fork, change and create a pull or merge request to this repository.

 ### Ideas & Improvements
 * Make rclone mount configurable